CliffS/kraken-exchange/README.md

 kraken.profitLoss()
 ```

-This will return an object withe the current net profit or loss for
+This will return an object with the current net profit or loss for
 each currency in open positions.

 ### Public market data